Every business is a brand—or at least it has the potential to become one with the right guidance from a brand manager.

 Working in brand management means developing a strategy that sets a company apart from its competitors and builds a long-lasting relationship with customers.

 Being a brand manager means taking on a broad role that often requires familiarity with many aspects of marketing, including market research, content marketing, digital marketing, social media marketing, and design.
-Brand managers aren’t necessarily expected to perform these responsibilities, but their knowledge will help guide each respective team to develop messaging and assets that align with a brand and strengthen its position in the marketplace.
+Brand managers don’t necessarily perform these responsibilities, but their knowledge will help guide each respective team to develop messaging and assets that align with a brand and strengthen its position in the marketplace.

-Let’s go over what a brand manager’s responsibilities entail, the tools you may use in the role, and what it takes to become one.
+Learn more about a brand manager’s responsibilities, the tools you may use in the role, and what it takes to become one.

 Building a brand strategy means building a unique story and experience for customers—something that connects them with a company and its products and fosters loyalty over time.

-Brand managers are responsible for overseeing any aspect of marketing that has to do with a company’s brand, and ensuring that all branding decisions ultimately result in stronger sales.
-To achieve that alignment, brand managers tend to work with multiple areas of marketing, like research, content, social, and design.
+Brand managers are responsible for overseeing any aspect of marketing related to a company’s brand, and ensuring that all branding decisions ultimately result in stronger sales.
+To achieve that alignment, brand managers tend to work with multiple areas of marketing, such as research, content, social, and design.

 Conducting market research